Picture of a bookcase at a divorce and criminal defense law firm in Pinehurst, North Carolina

 Uninsured Motorist Coverage in North Carolina

-Uninsured motorist coverage in North Carolina covers a number of expenses in the event of a car accident with an uninsured driver.
+Uninsured motorist coverage in North Carolina pays for a number of expenses in the event of a car accident with an uninsured driver or an uninsured vehicle.

-Uninsured motorist coverage in North Carolina typically includes bodily injury protection, helping pay for medical expenses, rehabilitation, and other related costs if you or your passengers are injured in an accident with an uninsured or underinsured driver.
+Uninsured motorist coverage in North Carolina typically includes protection for bodily injuries, helping pay for medical expenses, rehabilitation, and other related costs if you or your passengers sustain bodily injuries in an accident with an uninsured or underinsured driver.

-In North Carolina, you may have the option to "stack" your uninsured motorist coverage.
-This means you can combine the coverage limits for each vehicle on your policy, providing additional protection in case of severe injuries or damages.
+In North Carolina, you may have the option to “stack” your uninsured motorist coverage.
+This means you can combine the coverage limits for each vehicle insured under your policy, rather than being limited to the coverage for just one vehicle.
+Stacking may also apply to relatives living in the same household, potentially broadening your protection.
+By stacking, you can increase the highest limits available for a claim, offering greater financial security in the event of severe injuries or damages.

 When purchasing uninsured motorist coverage, you’ll need to decide on coverage limits.
 These limits represent the maximum amount your insurance company will pay per person or per accident, and they should align with your individual needs, potential risks, and the amounts required by North Carolina law.